 Think back to your elementary school days and the first race you probably ever ran: the gym-class mile.
 Fast-forward a few years, through the countless 5Ks, dozens of 10Ks and the half-marathons and marathons you’ve completed.
 Racing the mile has likely been an afterthought unless you ran track competitively in high school or college.

-“The race is hard enough that it takes a great deal of effort, but short enough that anyone feels like they can do it,” says Erik Nedeau, a former 3:57 miler, and the current cross-country and track coach at Amherst College in Massachusetts.
+“The race is hard enough that it takes a great deal of effort, but short enough that anyone feels like they can do it,” says Erik Nedeau, a former 3:57 miler, and the former cross-country and track coach at Amherst College in Massachusetts.
 “A 5K might seem long to some and a marathon too much of an endeavor, whereas knowing that there is a local mile race coming up can be just the motivator.”

 Don’t fear the mile.
 It’s not just an exclusive all-out sprint reserved for a handful of fast folks with spiked shoes.
 Whether you’re trying to break five minutes or 12 minutes, this classic footrace allows all runners to test their personal limits.

 To race the perfect mile, a runner needs to possess an equal balance of strength and speed.
 The fastest guy in the field won’t make it to the finish line first if he isn’t strong enough to hold that speed for 5,280 feet.
 And the strongest guy won’t win, either, if he doesn’t have a decent set of wheels.
 Use this plan to maximize how long you can maintain your fastest sustainable speed for four laps of the track or a one-mile stretch of road, while fighting off the inevitable rush of oxygen debt this middle-distance race is known for.